DrooLTU/airflow-gcp-metals-price-prediction/README.md

 1. Periodically (hourly) fetches data from https://metalpriceapi.com/ API.
 2. Transforms and stores the data on GCS and Big Query.
 3. Retrieves the data from Big Query for ML training.
+4. Backs up BigQuery and everything in 'data' folder periodically to a coldline GCS bucket.

 ## How it works (in-detail)